 - Where possible, recommend treatment with drugs that can be taken once daily.

 - Use clinic BP measurements to monitor response to treatment.
-Consider ABPM or HBPM as an adjunct in patients identified as having ‘white-coat effect’.
+Consider ABPM or HBPM as an adjunct in patients identified as having ‘white-coat effect’ or masked hypertension.

-- If calcium–channel blocker not suitable or not tolerated, offer thiazide-like diuretic.
+- If calcium–channel blocker not tolerated or there is evidence of heart failure, offer thiazide-like diuretic.

 - Annual review – monitor BP, provide patients with support and discuss lifestyle, symptoms and medication.

 - Consider in patients with signs and symptoms suggesting secondary cause of hypertension.
-Accelerated (malignant) hypertension or suspected phaeochromocytoma require immediate referral.
+Patients with clinic BP ≥180/20mmHg and signs of retinal haemorrhage/papilloedema, or life-threatening symptoms, and patients with suspected phaeochromocytoma require immediate referral.

 - Consider in patients with symptoms of, or documented, postural hypotension (fall in systolic BP when standing of 20mmHg or more).